Ali-Wb/AliRadar/README.md

 # AliRadar

-AliRadar is a Windows-first desktop Bluetooth radar that continuously scans for nearby Bluetooth Low Energy (BLE) and Classic Bluetooth devices, stores sightings in SQLite, and presents the results in a live React + Electron dashboard powered by a FastAPI backend.
+This project is a part of sa/acc community: https://discord.gg/ahUpjEpD9c AliRadar is a Windows-first desktop Bluetooth radar that continuously scans for nearby Bluetooth Low Energy (BLE) and Classic Bluetooth devices, stores sightings in SQLite, and presents the results in a live React + Electron dashboard powered by a FastAPI backend.

 The project is designed for a USB Bluetooth dongle connected to a Windows 10/11 machine.
 It discovers nearby devices such as phones, laptops, headphones, speakers, wearables, cars, and tags, then enriches those sightings with manufacturer, device class, estimated distance, live updates, and alert events.